 Children with special health care needs have more difficulty obtaining adequate care coordination than typically developing children.
 An estimated 34% of CYSHCN in Washington receive care coordination, the majority of which takes place in a doctor’s office.
 This care coordination data monograph was created to describe components of care coordination within a medical home for these children with complex needs, based on national and state-level data.

 Care Delivery Management Tools

 Tools to assist in the coordination of care at the practice, community, and state level.

-From the Utah’s Medical Home Portal, an overall description of care coordination, implementation advice, job descriptions for a care coordinator, examples of medical summaries, pre-visit questionnaires and care plans.
+From the Utah’s Medical Home Portal, an overall description of care coordination, implementation advice, examples of care plans

 The Medical Home Crosswalk To Reimbursement was updated in 2016.
 The information was originally developed by Margaret McManus, Alan Kohrt, Joel Bradley, and Linda Walsh in collaboration with the Center for Medical Home Improvement, the American Academy of Pediatrics, and the National Institute for Children’s Healthcare Quality in 2003.
 Funded by the Maternal and Child Health Bureau, U.S. Department of Health and Human Services through the Maternal and Child Health Policy Research Center.